 Frequently asked questions

-Employment land contains a mix of businesses involved in manufacturing; transport and warehousing; service and repair trades and industries; integrated enterprises with a mix of administration, production, warehousing, research and development; and urban services and utilities.
+Employment land contains a mix of businesses involved in manufacturing; transport and warehousing; service and repair trades and industries; integrated enterprises with a mix of administration, production, warehousing, research and development; and local services and utilities.

 For the purposes of the Industrial Lands Action Plan all employment lands are referred to as ‘industrial’ lands.